| || |

 -- Original Message -- Subject: NO D Day 2011-Shoes & Smiles From: "A.N" " To: My Blog CC: So today is the day where we don't discuss anything D related.
 None at all!
 I wish I could link to the amazing creator of this day, but my app is down and I'm posting via email.
 So Ima just have to give him a HUGE shoutout!
 George of Ninjabetic is behind this amazeballs idea!
 So thank you G for giving me a reason to discuss something else besides.ya know.here it goes.

 - For The New Travelers.

 There is a road many know little of.
 One they never think they will travel.
 It's bumpy, and dark, and filled with chaos.
 The trees are overgrown and the animals run wild.
 You cannot see for sure where you stand; you only know this was not in your plans.
 It is not a route you wish for, but one that decides it's your path.
+I used to feel alone traveling this road, wondering who else was headed where I was.
+As years passed the road became clearer.
 The sun started to shine.

 JUSTICE'S MISBEHAVING PANCREAS Best.
 Friday.
 Giveaway.
 Ever!

 | THURSDAY, SEPTEMBER 29, 2011